rameshvarun/misbehaving-receiver/README.md

 sudo ./run-experiment.sh
 ```

 The graphs should now be in the `graphs/` folder.
 The images that appear in our report are `graphs/lwip-opt-ack.png` and `graphs/defended-lwip-opt-ack.png`.
+If you have X11 forwarding working, just use `xdg-open`.

 ## Files Breakdown
 - [run-experiment.sh](./run-experiment.sh) - This file runs the entire experiement, generating all of the network traces and all of the graphs.